haceworld/haceworld/README.md

 I'm passionate about learning and sharing knowledge.

 - 🔭 I’m currently working on deep learning in biomedical imaging
-- 🌱 I’m currently an assistant professor and module leader
+- 🌱 I’m currently an Assistant Professor and Module Leader
+- 📺 I'm a YouTuber and Content Creator
--  I’m looking to collaborate on deep learning based detection models
+- 🙎‍♀️ I’m looking to collaborate on deep learning based detection models
 - 💬 Ask me about deep learning, computer vision, and computer networking
--  How to reach me: ugochinneji@gmail.com; grace.nneji@zy.cdut.edu.cn
+- ✍ How to reach me: ugochinneji@gmail.com; grace.nneji@zy.cdut.edu.cn
 -  2023 Goals: Contributing more to technological advancement
 -  📺 Follow my Coding Classes on YouTube:<a href="https://www.youtube.com/@exploreinsight25"> Follow my YouTube Channel for all Videos</a>